Social and Emotional Competencies

 If your child has food allergies, please discuss them in detail with the Site Coordinator.
 We will need to develop a Food Allergy Support Plan that will have to be signed by parent and doctor and must be on file at the center and updated every year.
 The staff at the center will take appropriate precautions.
 If at any time your child develops an allergy, please let us know immediately.

-Children enrolled must meet applicable immunization requirements specified by the Department of State and Health Services.
-The Texas Department of State and Health Services does not require tuberculosis testing for children under the age of 14.
+Children enrolled must meet applicable immunization requirements specified by the Department of Health and Human Services.
+The Texas Department of Health and Human Services does not require tuberculosis testing for children under the age of 14.
 At this time, Clayton does not require specific immunizations for staff, other than receiving confirmation of being free from tuberculosis.

 Clayton is committed to ensuring the health, safety, and wellbeing of children entrusted to its care.
 Trained Clayton directors may only administer prescribed medication, over-the-counter medication, and topical ointment in adherence to Clayton policy and state regulations, concerning the safe administration and storage of medication.
 Prior to administering medication/topical ointment, a parent must complete the medication authorization form.